MaitreChen/MedGAN-ResLite/README.md

 ## Preparations

+### Dataset

 You can download dataset from this [link](https://drive.google.com/drive/folders/1DOG37hN4LZ8rwj1Mfxlt9qcZwaQetX2S?usp=share_link).
-It includes the pneumoniamnist original real dataset and the fake dataset synthesized using DCGAN (see data [README.md](https://github.com/MaitreChen/MedGAN-ResLite/blob/main/data/README.md) for details)
+It includes the pneumoniamnist original real dataset and the fake dataset synthesized using GAN (see data [README.md](https://github.com/MaitreChen/MedGAN-ResLite/blob/main/data/README.md) for details)

 The dataset **structure** directory is as follows: